 - The back side of the belt runs against the tensioner.
 So, it will appear, more like a smooth roller, than a pulley.

-- Position the wrench or special removal tool on the tensioner.
+- Position the wrench or special removal tool, on the tensioner.
 Make sure you have room, to remove the tool, once the tensioner is released.

 - You’ll notice that the tensioner tool, is a flat bar rather than a ratchet.
-Consequently, this will help you get into the tight clearance for the tensioner’s roller.
+Consequently, this will help you get into the tight space, for the tensioner’s roller.
 NOTE, there are, hydraulic belt tensioners as well.
 Discussed in, up coming Blog Posts.

 - Finally, remove the old serpentine belt.

-- Check the tensioner pulley for wear, by using your hand to spin it before installing the new belt.
+- Check the tensioner pulley for wear, by using your hand to spin it, before installing the new belt.